 - After you arrive in Manitoba, register at Manitoba Start to gain the support of career counsellors who are knowledgeable in QR processes and career planning.

-Each profession links to the professional regulatory body (regulator) responsible for regulating the profession in Manitoba.
+Each profession links to the regulatory body responsible for regulating the profession in Manitoba.

-For some professions, a Fact Sheet has been developed by the Province of Manitoba, Immigration and Economic Opportunities Division.
-Each Fact Sheet directs users to information, tools, and resources to help better understand the professional registration process in Manitoba.
+For some professions, a fact sheet has been developed by the Province of Manitoba, Immigration Pathways Division.
+Each fact sheet directs users to information, tools, and resources to help better understand the professional registration process in Manitoba.

-Note: The Fact Sheets serve as a guide and will be updated periodically.
-When researching information on professional registration policies and procedures, always refer to the regulator to ensure accurate, up-to-date information.
+Note: The fact sheets serve as a guide and will be updated periodically.
+When researching information on professional registration processes, always refer to the regulator to ensure accurate, up-to-date information.

-There are over 55 designated trades in Manitoba (see the designated trades fact sheet for more information).
-While trades are regulated occupations, only nine (9) trades have compulsory certification:
+There are over 55 designated trades in Manitoba.
+While trades are regulated occupations, only 9 trades have compulsory certification, meaning you must either be a registered apprentice or journeyperson to work in them:

-However, to be a journeyperson in any of the 55+ designated trades in Manitoba, individuals must be a certified journeyperson.
-Employers generally demand certified tradespersons.
+To obtain journeyperson status in any of the 55+ designated trades in Manitoba, individuals must obtain a certificate of qualification (also referred to as "trades certification").
 See the designated trades fact sheet for more information.

 To apply to immigrate to Manitoba, Canada, you do not require a certificate of qualification in your trade; however, you must satisfactorily demonstrate that your education/training and work experience make you qualified to work in your trade in Manitoba.